Cost of LivingUpdated May 2026

 Share:XFLRWE

-Whether you're a homeowner, renter, or business owner in Worcester, understanding cost of living costs is essential for smart budgeting.
-The short version: expect to pay $3,089 to $6,797, which lands on the expensive side, with prices 24% above the US benchmark.
+Whether you're a homeowner, renter, or business owner in Worcester, understanding cost of living is essential for smart budgeting.
+The short version: expect to pay $3,402 to $5,577, which costs a bit more than the US norm, running about 7% above average.
 The longer version involves understanding why Worcester's specific mix of a recovering industrial economy reinventing itself around eds and meds creates these pricing dynamics — and how to navigate them.

 Typical Cost Range in Worcester